 For junior and senior:

 - If you are unable to secure a Tier 1 IBD, S&T internship at Bulge Bracket banks, you should focus more on Tier 2 positions at Middle Market & Boutique banks or Sales & Trading and Equity Research.
 These are considered less competitive, yet still require a lot of smart networking and selling your relevant banking experience on your resume (link to our product).
-In the worst case scenario, you are struggling to land an investment banking internship, then internships in Private Equity, Hedge Funds, Venture Capitals, Corporate Development, Management Consulting, Big 4, and Valuations can be viable options.
+If you are struggling to land an investment banking internship, then internships in Private Equity, Hedge Funds, Venture Capitals, Corporate Development, Management Consulting, Big 4, and Valuations can be viable options.
 These industries provide a significant overlap or deals directly with investment banking.
 After equipping yourself with relatable experience, you can apply for full-time analyst roles whose recruitments happen annually.

 Top 20 MBA programs: